candoz/shared-snap/README.md

 ---

-## Prototype demonstration
+## Try it yourself!

+To showcase our project functionalities we decided to implement two public demos.
+The first one is like an *hello world* where a text message is exchanged from a sender to a receiver.
-To showcase our project functionalities we decided to implement a public demo that shows how a ball can bounce from one microworld to another.
+The second shows how a ball can bounce from one microworld to another.

+### Demo 1: Messaging

+**To run the first demo follow these steps**:

+1. start the server - see the [server setup](#server-setup)

+2. open both the following links: [receiver](https://snap.berkeley.edu/project?user=schiavi&project=Shared%20Snap%20-%20Messaging%20Example%20-%20Receiver), [sender](https://snap.berkeley.edu/project?user=schiavi&project=Shared%20Snap%20-%20Messaging%20Example%20-%20Sender)

+3. click the green flag on the **Receiver**

+4. click the green flag on the **Sender**

+### Demo 2: Bouncing ball

+**To run the second demo follow these steps**:

+1. start the server - see the [server setup](#server-setup)

+2. open both the following links: [left screen](https://snap.berkeley.edu/project?user=schiavi&project=Shared%20Snap%20-%20Ball%20Example%20-%20Left), [right screen](https://snap.berkeley.edu/project?user=schiavi&project=Shared%20Snap%20-%20Ball%20Example%20-%20Right)

+3. on the **right** screen hit the `c` button to connect to the server (the circle inside the walkie talkie will light up from gray to green)

+4. on the **left** screen hit the `c` button to connect to the server (the circle inside the walkie talkie will light up from gray to green)

+The ball will appear at the center of the left screen and will start moving from one browser window to the other.

 ![Side by side demo](images/side-by-side-demo.gif "Side by side demo")